 Massimo Bottura’s Impassioned Campaign to Fight Food Waste

-In my opinion, the highlight of Chef Alps 2018 was the presentation given by Massimo Bottura, whose restaurant Osteria Francescana in Modena, Italy, has three Michelin stars and currently ranks in second place among the list of The World’s 50 Best Restaurants.
-The primary theme of Bottura’s dynamic talk was fighting food waste, the goal of his new cookbook, Bread is Gold – Extraordinary Meals with Ordinary Ingredients.
+In my opinion, the highlight of Chef Alps 2018 was the presentation given by Massimo Bottura.
+His restaurant Osteria Francescana in Modena, Italy, has three Michelin stars.
+It currently ranks in second place among the list of The World’s 50 Best Restaurants.
+The primary theme of Bottura’s dynamic talk was fighting food waste.
+This is also the goal of his new cookbook, Bread is Gold – Extraordinary Meals with Ordinary Ingredients.
 It features more than 150 recipes from 45 chefs.
-With all the seats filled, the audience listened attentively to the words of a man who is not only a creative force in the world of gastronomy, but who also has a major philanthropic role with his nonprofit organization, Food for Soul.
+With all the seats filled, the audience listened attentively to his words.
+He is not only a creative force in the world of gastronomy, but he also has a major philanthropic role with his nonprofit organization, Food for Soul.

 “Cooking is an act of love, not business.” – Massimo Bottura

 Growing up in Italy, Bottura talked about hiding under the work table in the kitchen while his grandmother made pasta.
-Two years ago, he made a video with the New York Times entitled, “The Sounds of Massimo Bottura’s Lasagna.”
-Inspired by his childhood memories, he created a stylized version of his favorite piece of lasagna, the crunchy corner.
-This video captures all the noises involved in creating this special dish.
+Fastforward to 2016, when he made a video with the New York Times entitled, “The Sounds of Massimo Bottura’s Lasagna.”
+This video captures him creating a stylized version of his favorite piece of lasagna, the crunchy corner, inspired by his childhood memories.
+It captures all the noises involved in creating this special dish.
 When I asked Bottura what his grandmother would have thought of this dish, he replied, “She would have loved it!”
 He described his grandmother as being a bit “avant-garde.”
 She attended the school of economics in Turin the 1920s, at a time when few women did such a thing.

-Bottura’s new project grew out of his participation in the World Expo 2015 in Milan, where he opened a soup kitchen with top chefs using food that would have otherwise been wasted.
-Planned as a one-time pop-up restaurant, it has developed into a global movement with soup kitchens, known as Refettorios, in Milan, Rio de Janeiro, London and Paris—and more planned for the future.
+Bottura’s new project grew out of his participation in the World Expo 2015 in Milan.
+At this event, he opened a soup kitchen with top chefs using food that would have otherwise been wasted.
+While planned as a one-time pop-up restaurant, it has developed into a global movement.
+More specifically, his soup kitchens, known as Refettorios, are now in Milan, Rio de Janeiro, London and Paris.
+He has more planned for the future.
 What started as a way to combat food waste has also developed into a means of restoring the dignity of people being served in these communities.

 Earlier this year, you may have seen Bottura’s appearance on a popular American late-night television program, Jimmy Kimmel Live!
-He used what he could find in the staff writers’ kitchen and prepared an incredible meal on camera with whatever ingredients he could find.
-One of his imaginative dishes was a ripe banana toasted with caramelized sugar and topped with Honey Nut Cheerios coated in chocolate leftover from Valentine’s Day.
+He used what he could find in the staff writers’ kitchen and prepared an incredible meal.
+One of his imaginative dishes was a ripe banana toasted with caramelized sugar.
+Then, he topped it with Honey Nut Cheerios coated in leftover chocolate from Valentine’s Day.

-In terms of an individual or family household, I asked Bottura about ways to help reduce food waste, and he gave me three pieces of advice:
+In terms of an individual or family household, I asked Bottura about ways to help reduce food waste.
+He gave me three pieces of advice:

-- Shop more frequently – Like his mother and grandmother did, he recommends you shop more often during the week to get the highest quality products and to buy only what you need.
+- Shop more frequently.
+Like his mother and grandmother did, he recommends you shop more often during the week.
+This way, you get the highest quality products and buy only what you need.